DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 Issues:

-- The user should only see courses that they accredit.
+- The user should only see courses that they ratify.
 - The ‘change’ link appears because the selected training provider has multiple courses - it should only appear if the currently selected training provider runs multiple courses that the accredited body ratifies.

-## Changing to a course ratified by a different accredited body if you’re a school direct
+## Changing to a course ratified by a different accredited body as a school direct

 Scenario: